 Toledo Bend Reservoir on the Texas-Louisiana Border

-Toledo Bend Lake stretches for miles along the Sabine River as the largest man-made lake in the south, forming part of the boundary between the states of Louisiana and Texas.
+Toledo Bend Lake stretches for miles along the Sabine River as the largest man-made lake in the south, forming part of the boundary between the states of Texas and Louisiana.

 Visitors to Toledo Bend are attracted by boating, fishing, skiing, camping, hiking, golfing and other recreational activities in the area.
 RV resorts, campgrounds, resorts, restaurants, marinas, and motels are all available along the 1,200 miles of shoreline of the reservoir.

-In 2015, Bassmaster Magazine selected Toledo Bend Reservoir as the top fishery in the United States.
+Bassmaster Magazine has selected Toledo Bend Reservoir as the top fishery in the United States.
 Toledo Bend ranked above 230 potential lakes after the magazine conducted research and personal interviews with anglers from around the U.S.

 This massive 185,000 acre lake is a project of the States of Texas and Louisiana, and has both recreational and power generation benefits.